pwintz/dryer-lint/README.md

 ## Test Extension in another Workspace
 To run this extension in a workspace—without building and installing a VS Code extension package globally—follow these steps:

-0. Open the workspace where you want to test `relint`.
+0. Open the workspace where you want to test Dryer Lint.
 1. Create `.vscode/extension` as a directory relative to the root of your workspace (if it does not already exist).
-2. Clone `relint` into `.vscode/extension`.
-The resulting path should be `.vscode/extension/relint`.
+2. Clone Dryer Lint into `.vscode/extension`.
+The resulting path should be `.vscode/extension/dryer-lint`.
-3. Change your working directory to `.vscode/extension/relint` and run `npm install` (as described in the previous section) to install all of `relint`s depedencies.
+3. Change your working directory to `.vscode/extension/dryer-lint` and run `npm install` (as described in the previous section) to install all of Dryer Lint's depedencies.
 4. Run `npm run compile` to compile the project.
-5. Open the Extensions panel and select `relint` from the "Recommended" subpanel.
+5. Open the Extensions panel and select "Dryer Lint" from the "Recommended" subpanel.
 Click "Install Workspace Extension."
-6. Run `Developer: Restart Extension Host` in the VS Code Command window (`CTRL+SHIFT+P`, by default on Windows) .
+6. Run `Developer: Restart Extension Host` in the VS Code Command window (`CTRL+SHIFT+P`, by default on Windows).

 To update the extension after changing the code, repeat steps 4 and 6 (`npm run compile` and run `Developer: Restart Extension Host`).